Size8 inches (20 cm)

 - Diet consists of nudibranchs, tubeworm tentacles and other benthic invertebrates.
 Also consumes algae and coral polyps.

-- Adult found in shallow reef flats of lagoons and seaward reefs as deep as 100 feet (30 m).
-Juvenile prefers to remain among rocks of the inner reef flats and tide pools.
+- Adults are found in shallow reef flats of lagoons and seaward reefs as deep as 100 feet (30.5 m).
+Juveniles prefer to remain among rocks of the inner reef flats and tide pools.

 - Has apparently been introduced on reefs in several areas of the southeast coast of Florida.